 To avoid low quality instructionals I have mainly stuck to these channels.
 When ever I need to find something I try to find it from these channels first.

-Tarik Hopstock – very well structured, short, on point videos.
+Tarik Hopstock – very well structured, short, on point videos with useful details.
 I mainly study his beginners stuff.

 BJJ Globetrotters in Action – (very) long videos of a class of a specific technique (triangle, darce, mount, s-mount, guard passing drills, strangles).
 I like newer videos by Priit Mihkelson because he shows newer versions of his signature techniques with highly practical implementations.
 For example I play with his hawking vs back control against rnc, against collar choke, bow and arrow and full crash course of defensive postures etc.